Postdoctoral Research Fellow in the Center for Urban Innovation in the School of Public Policy at the Georgia Institute of Technology

 I approach these interests through the lenses of the humanities, science and technology studies, media theory, design research/studies/management, and human-computer interaction.
 I take influence from workplace ethnographies, studies of the everyday, and empirical design theory.

-Ethnography of Civic Participation: The Difficulty of Showing Up Even when You Are There Collaboration is sometimes a euphemism The Co in Coworking Drones for Foraging and Post-Digital Cities (CIQ ep.2) What Data Tells Us & What We Tell Data (CIQ ep.1) Who Walks (and who gets to) The Work of User Experience Design Division of Domestic Data What is public?
-Issue-Oriented Hackathons
+Flexible Work, Flexible Work Spaces: The Emergence of the Coworking Industry in US Cities 'Actually existing smart citizens': expertise and (non)participation in the making of the smart city Ethnography of Civic Participation: The Difficulty of Showing Up Even when You Are There Collaboration is sometimes a euphemism The Co in Coworking Drones for Foraging and Post-Digital Cities (CIQ ep.2) What Data Tells Us & What We Tell Data (CIQ ep.1) Who Walks (and who gets to) The Work of User Experience Design MathJax Example